Why You Should Never Mix Baking Soda And Vinegar When Cleaning

 What Should I Clean With Instead?

-And baking soda can be used in many different homemade cleaning products.
+Baking soda can also be used in many different homemade cleaning products (just keep it away from vinegar!).
 I use it all around my home and would not be without it.
 You can read my full guide to everything you need to know about cleaning with baking soda.

-In fact, there are myriad ways of effectively cleaning your home using natural ingredients that don’t involve making salty water.
+There are also myriad ways of cleaning your home effectively using natural ingredients that don’t involve making salty water.

 As a starter for ten, here are a few of my favourite tried and tested natural cleaning products to make that really work:

+Want to know more?
 You can find more natural cleaning products to DIY this way.
+I’ve got tonnes of recipes and guides to help keep you right.

 Found this post useful?
 Please consider buying me a virtual coffee to help support the site’s running costs.